yofabronecoforo/C6EGHV/README.md

     1. Any unit with a valid promotion class, that has NOT yet earned any promotions, will receive a free upgrade IF it also has a valid upgrade path.
 Due to built-in limitations, this "upgrade" consists of destroying the existing unit and placing a new unit in the last plot the existing unit occupied.
 Since promotions and experience cannot currently be transferred easily and cleanly to a new unit, any unit with any promotions will be ignored.
 Upgraded unit(s) DO retain any abilities attached to the old unit(s); however, they lose any remaining movement for the current turn.
     2. Any unit with a valid promotion class, including any unit upgraded by (i) above, will receive enough experience for its next promotion.
     3. Units without a valid promotion class or upgrade path will be skipped by this reward; currently, this results in nothing happening.
+13. Rewards of this type have a specialized nature and inherently equalized chances of being selected.
+They are explained in detail below.

 ### New Rise and Fall Types
 ![EGHV Rewards](/IMAGES/Expansion1.gif)